Brown & Brown, Inc. research snapshot

 BRO AI Stock Analysis

-BRO AI stock analysis currently reads Brown & Brown as a durable insurance brokerage compounder with scale, carrier relationships, recurring commission revenue, and a long acquisition record.
-The caution is that 2025 and Q1 2026 growth were heavily affected by acquisitions, especially Accession, while Q1 2026 Organic Revenue was flat.
-The forecast is scenario-based rather than a fixed price prediction, and the current setup needs evidence that Accession integration, debt reduction, organic growth, and margin discipline can offset softer insurance-market and valuation pressure.
+BRO AI stock analysis reads Brown & Brown as a durable insurance brokerage compounder with scale, carrier relationships, recurring commission revenue, and a long acquisition record.
+The caution is that Q2 2026 revenue grew 30.4% mostly through acquisitions while Organic Revenue fell 0.7%, the diluted share count rose about 14% because of Accession financing, adjusted EBITDAC margin contracted, and the stock fell after the report.
+At the August 2, 2026 data cutoff, BRO traded near $70.40 with a verified market capitalization of about $23.56 billion.
+The forecast is scenario-based rather than a fixed price prediction, and the setup needs evidence that Accession integration, debt reduction, organic growth, and margin discipline can offset insurance-market softness and valuation pressure.

 Current price